Aux/NTwitch/README.md

 Stable and unstable builds can be found on Nuget as [NTwitch](https://www.nuget.org/packages/Twitch-Net/).

 ## Compiling
-To compile Twitch.Net yourself, you will need either of the following:
+To compile NTwitch yourself, you will need either of the following:

 ##### Visual Studio
 - [Visual Studio 2015 Update 3](https://www.microsoft.com/net/core#windowsvs2015)